 backpack: Jefferson Park

-about 6 miles with 1,800 ft. elevation gain
+6 miles, 1,800 ft. gain

 Our campsite was at Rock Lake, which we had all to ourselves the first night.
 When we arrived at our campsite, we met three very nice guys (hello Gary, Alan and Dave!).
 We had been warned that the mosquitos were terrible, so we were prepared for the worst.
 Fortunately, they really weren’t that bad.
 I sprayed my clothing with Sawyer Permethrin and used Sawyer Picardin on my body… and it worked!
 Only two bites.

 4.7 miles with 600 ft gain + about 2 miles in the evening

-hike out to the trailhead
+Day 3: hike out to the trailhead

 about 6 miles with 1,800 ft. elevation loss